influxdata/docs-v2/content/influxdb/v2.1/process-data/get-started.md

 executes 5 minutes after the hour, but queries data from the original one hour interval.
 {{% /note %}}

-The example below illustrates a task that downsamples data by calculating the average of set intervals.
+The task example below downsamples data by calculating the average of set intervals.
 It uses [`aggregateWindow()`](/{{< latest "flux" >}}/stdlib/universe/aggregatewindow/) to group points into 5 minute windows and calculate the average of each window with [`mean()`](/{{< latest "flux" >}}/stdlib/universe/mean/).